primus/mirage/README.md

 });
 ```

-The id is also always available at: `socket.mirage`.
-But this is only after the
+The id is also always available at: `socket.mirage`, but this is only after the
 connection has generated an id or if you've manually supplied it.

 ## License